- Chart

 Overview

-The Franklin FTSE Mexico ETF (FLMX) seeks to track the investment results of the FTSE Mexico RIC Capped Index, which measures the performance of Mexican large and mid-capitalization stocks.
-It offers investors targeted exposure to the Mexican equity market, focusing on companies domiciled in Mexico.
+The Franklin FTSE Mexico ETF (FLMX) seeks to track the investment results of the FTSE Mexico RIC Capped Index, which represents the performance of Mexican large and mid-capitalization stocks.

 Reputation and Reliability

-Franklin Templeton is a well-established global investment management firm with a long history and strong reputation in the ETF market.
+Franklin Templeton is a well-established and reputable asset management firm with a long history in the financial industry.

 Management Expertise

-Franklin Templeton has a dedicated team of portfolio managers and analysts with expertise in managing international equity investments and ETFs.
+Franklin Templeton has a dedicated team of investment professionals with expertise in managing international and emerging market equity portfolios.

 Investment Objective